desec-io/desec-stack/README.md

 This stack is IPv6-capable.
 Caveats:

   - It is not necessary to start the Docker daemon with `--ipv6` or `--fixed-cidr-v6`.
+However, it is recommended to run `dockerd` with `--userland-proxy=false` to avoid exposing ports on the host IPv6 address through `docker-proxy`.

   - Due to various issues with Docker and docker-compose, IP addresses are current hardcoded (see [`docker-compose.yml`](docker-compose.yml) and the `TODO` flags therein).

   - Docker currently exposes IPv6-capable containers fully, without restriction.
 Therefore, it is necessary to set up a firewall, like (`ip6tables`)

         -A FORWARD -m state --state RELATED,ESTABLISHED -j ACCEPT